ChatInject: Abusing Chat Templates for Prompt Injection in LLM Agents: Cross-Model Transferability of ChatInject

 We extend \textit{cross-model ChatInject} to treat all six open-source (OS) and three closed-source (CS) models (GPT-4o, Grok-3, and Gemini-pro) as targets to test overall transferability.
 Since CS templates are proprietary, we proxy them by injecting malicious payloads with OS templates and measuring whether attacks still transfer.
 We additionally introduce Gemma-3 template~\citep{team2025gemma} so that our attack suite spans seven templates in total.

-\paragraph{Open-source Template to Open-source Model.} As shown in Table~\ref{tab:subset}, injecting foreign templates on OS models generally yields lower \textit{ASR} than using model’s native template.
+\paragraph{Open-source Template to Open-source Model.} As shown in Table~\ref{tab:transferability}, injecting foreign templates on OS models generally yields lower \textit{ASR} than using model’s native template.
 On InjecAgent, \textit{ASR} often falls below the \textit{Default InjecPrompt}.
 In contrast, AgentDojo, employing more complex environment, shows non-trivial transfer: foreign templates frequently exceed \textit{Default InjecPrompt} in \textit{ASR}.
 This indicates that in realistic agent pipelines, foreign templates remain a credible threat.

 Three patterns repeatedly emerge, consistent with Section~\ref{sec:trans-sim} and Figure~\ref{fig:transferability}.
-(1) Qwen-3 template transfers strongly and often yields comparatively high \textit{ASR} on foreign models; it also ranks among the most similar to templates from foreign families, explaining its cross-model impact.
+(1) Qwen-3 template transfers strongly and often yields comparatively high \textit{ASR} on foreign models (Average 21.4\% in InjecAgent, and 16.8\% in AgentDojo); it also ranks among the most similar to templates from foreign families, explaining its cross-model impact.
 (2) Qwen-3 and Kimi-K2 exhibit mutual transferability, matching their high measured template similarity in both directions.
-(3) Grok-2 is notably robust against foreign templates; reciprocally, Grok-2 template is consistently judged dissimilar and transfers poorly.
+(3) Grok-2 is notably robust against foreign templates (Average 9.2\% in InjecAgent, and 5.4\% in AgentDojo); reciprocally, Grok-2 template is consistently judged dissimilar and transfers poorly (Average 8.6\% in InjecAgent, and 7.7\% in AgentDojo).
 A practical takeaway is that \textit{high cross-model ChatInject ASR is an empirical signal of template proximity}: when the attack succeeds, the injected wrapper is likely to resemble the model’s native chat template.

 \paragraph{Open-source Template to Closed-source Model.} Unlike the OS targets, CS targets show high transferability not only on AgentDojo but also on InjecAgent.
 Even without access to their true templates, injecting payload \textit{wrapped in OS templates generally raises ASR above Default InjecPrompt}.
 This suggests that the internal chat templates of many CS LLMs are structurally similar to those of popular OS models.
 For a detailed analysis of \textit{Utility} on CS models, see Appendix~\ref{sec:closed_source_utility}.